Blendify/blender-manual/trunk/blender_docs/manual/animation/drivers/workflow_examples.rst

 ^^^^^^^^^^^^^^^^

 There is a list of built-in driver functions and properties.
-These can be displayed via the Python Console
+These can be displayed via the Python Console:

 .. code-block:: python